Common Causes of Anxiety in Teens and Young Adults

 • In severe cases, suicidal ideation

-If your teen has anxiety, there are some lifestyle changes that you can recommend that might help.
-If they don’t help or if the anxiety is affecting your child’s daily life, it’s time to see a mental health specialist.
-Start with your pediatrician or family doctor, who can run some tests; sometimes vitamin deficiencies or hormonal imbalances can cause symptoms that mimic anxiety.
+If your teen has anxiety, some lifestyle changes might help.
+If they don’t help, or if the anxiety is affecting your child’s daily life, it’s time to see a mental health specialist.
+Start with your pediatrician or family doctor, who can run some tests; sometimes, vitamin deficiencies or hormonal imbalances can cause symptoms that mimic anxiety.
 If nothing physical is found, then your teen will be referred to a mental health provider.
-In the meantime, try some of these tips:
+In the meantime, here’s what to try:

 • Encourage your teen to get daily exercise.
 Evidence shows that exercise can reduce the symptoms of anxiety.
-If your teen isn’t involved in a sport, try inviting them to walk or run with you before or after dinner or suggest a game of soccer in the backyard.
-If you have a dog, ask your teen to take responsibility for walking it each day.
+Physical activity releases endorphins, which are chemicals in the brain that act as natural painkillers and improve mood.
+If your teen isn’t involved in a sport, try inviting them to walk or run with you before or after dinner, or suggest a game of soccer in the backyard.
+If you have a dog, ask your teen to take responsibility for walking them each day.

 • Encourage your teen to eat a healthy diet.
 Too much sugar, a high-fat diet, and other poor eating habits can exacerbate anxiety.
-Have your teen focus on eating more vegetables, whole grains, fruits, dairy products, and lean sources of protein.
+Have your teen focus on eating more vegetables, whole grains, fruits, dairy products, and lean sources of protein, and lead by example so your child doesn’t feel singled out or deprived.

 • Help your teen evaluate his or her schedule.
 It could be that they’re overextended.
-You might have to ask them to drop one or two activities if they’re too stressed out by their obligations.
+You might have to ask your child to drop one or two activities if they’re too stressed out by their obligations.
 Time management techniques can help, too.

 • Teach your adolescent about relaxation techniques.
-Visualization, progressive muscle relaxation, meditation, yoga, and breathing exercises can all help your teen take charge of his or her anxiety.
+Visualization, progressive muscle relaxation, meditation, yoga, and breathing exercises can all help your teen take charge of their anxiety.

-Working with your teen to help them get through this period of transitioning from childhood to adulthood can help minimize teenage anxiety and set the stage for a lifetime of good mental health.
+Anxiety causes in teens can vary, but getting support from loving caregivers will make all the difference in how your child copes.
+When you work with your teen to get them through this transition period from childhood to adulthood, you help minimize teenage anxiety and set the stage for a lifetime of good mental health.

 Not Ready to Talk?